-LPA Net new employment provision over Local Plan periods Source of requirement Braintree The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
+LPA Net new employment provision over Local Plan periods Source of requirement the plan period.
+Braintree The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
 These two bookends provide flexibility to allow for a supply trajectory to reflect their differing requirements.
 For Braintree, there is a requirement for between 23 and 43.3 hectares of employment land required.
-North Essex Authorities (NEAs) Common Strategic Section One Plan Brentwood Job growth will be provided for by [] a total of circa 47.39 ha of new employment land (B- use) allocations and continued support for existing employment sites and appropriate redevelopment where appropriate.
-Brentwood Local Plan 2016- 2033 (Pre-Submission) & Addendum of Focused Changes (emerging) Castle Point In order to support the wider economy in South Essex, the economy of Castle Point will be enhanced through [] The provision of at least an additional 24 hectares of land identified for employment development falling within the B Use Classes of the Use Classes Order; and [] Support for the provision of at least an additional 1 hectare of land and 6,605 square metres of floorspace elsewhere in the borough for employment development falling within the B Use Classes of the Use Classes Order.
-Castle Point Regulation 19 Local Plan (emerging)
+Braintree District Local Plan 2033 (Section 1 and 2) (2022) Brentwood Job growth will be provided for by [] a total of circa 47.39 ha of new employment land (B- use) allocations and continued support for existing employment sites and appropriate redevelopment where appropriate.
+Brentwood Local Plan 2016- 2033 (2022) Castle Point In order to support the wider economy in South Essex, the economy of Castle Point will be enhanced through [] The provision of at least an additional 24 hectares of land identified for employment development falling within the B Use Classes of the Use Classes Order; and [] Support for the provision of at least an additional 1 hectare of land and 6,605 square metres of floorspace elsewhere in the borough for employment development falling within the B Use Classes of the Use Castle Point Local Plan (withdrawn)

-LPA Net new employment provision over Local Plan periods Source of requirement Chelmsford The Plan allocates land for 55,000 sqm of office / flexible business space and 13,400sqm for food retail.
-Chelmsford City Council Local Plan (emerging) Colchester The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
+LPA Net new employment provision over Local Plan periods Source of requirement Classes Order.
+Chelmsford The Plan allocates land for 55,000 sqm of office / flexible business space and 13,400sqm for food retail.
+Chelmsford Local Plan 2013- 2036 (2020) and Issues and Options Consultation Document (plan review) (2022) Colchester The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
 These two bookends provide flexibility to allow for a supply trajectory to reflect their differing requirements.
 For Colchester, there is a requirement for between 22 and 55.8 hectares of employment land required.
-North Essex Authorities (NEAs) Common Strategic Section One Plan Epping Forest The Plan sets out that the components of employment land requirement over the period 2011-2033 are 16-19ha (to be provided).
-Epping Forest District Local Plan Submission Version (emerging) Harlow The Plan states that to reflect the Economic Development and Prosperity Strategy for Harlow and the sub-regional service role of the Harlow and Gilston Garden Town, up to 18.8ha of B1 uses will be delivered at Harlow Business Park at The Pinnacles and at the Harlow Enterprise Zone at London Road.
+Colchester Local Plan 2017- 2033 (Section 1 and 2) (2021) Epping Forest The Plan sets out that the components of employment land requirement over the period 2011-2033 are 16-19ha (to be provided).
+Epping Forest District Local Plan 2011 to 2033 (2023) Harlow The Plan states that to reflect the Economic Development and Prosperity Strategy for Harlow and the sub-regional service role of the Harlow and Gilston Garden Town, up to 18.8ha of B1 uses will be delivered at Harlow Business Park at The Pinnacles and at the Harlow Enterprise Zone at London Road.
 A further 2.2ha of land will be delivered for employment uses at Templefields.
-Harlow Local Development Plan Pre-Submission Publication (emerging)
+Harlow Local Development Plan (2020)